 When you are done, close the dialog boxes until you return to the Inmagic Importer Settings dialog box, where you can click OK.
 The Importer will run at the specified interval.
-(If the Service is set to Manual, you need to start it first.)
+(If the Service is set to Manual, you need to start it first.
+See Starting and Stopping the Importer Service.)